Paubs13/it-lab-portfolio/scenarios/01-domain-setup/incident-report.md

 2 - Create and configure the Domain.
 I used the name lab.local 3 - After the automatic restart, create a user using the Server Manager (again).
 Tools > Active Directory Users and Computers.
 I created an user with the credentials LAB\tuser password:theP@55word
 4 - Boot the client VM and make it a part of the domain.
 Right-click Start > System > Rename this PC (Advanced).
 After introducing the domain name (lab.local) and login in with the Administrator credentials, the computer will restart and be a part of the Windows Domain.
 5 - A new option will appear in the login screen (Other user) and it will allow us to login to the Domain with the user we created earlier.
-See screenshot.
+See screenshot

 #### Outcome:
 A Windows Domain has been created and the client machine is a part of it.
 It will allow us to use the Active Directory and change configurations on the client machine without having to directly tinker with it.